 Hardhat, safety glasses, and steel-toed boots are required throughout the plant.
 Flameresistant garments/flame-resistant clothing is not required for a routine site visit.
 The plant staff will provide coveralls to AQD inspectors at the time of the visit if special protection is required under unusual circumstances or special projects.
-Buckeye recommends caution and would rather keep visitors away from working areas that could potentially be a threat.
+Buckeye Terminals at River Rouge (Buckeye) recommends caution and would rather keep visitors away from working areas that could potentially be a threat.